It's like trying to compare an upright freezer to a refrigerator.

 All The Tools You Need To Build A Successful Online Business.
 Kajabi is an all-in-one platform that makes it easy to create online courses, launch marketing campaigns, build landing pages, and design the perfect website."

-Now back in the day Infusionsoft was the leader in the sales and marketing automation space for small businesses.
+Back in the day, Infusionsoft was such a leader in the sales and marketing automation space for small businesses that even their eventual competitors were linking to them and bragging about how closely they worked together!!

 Please understand, everyone with whom I have worked on Kajabi has had good things to say about the platform, especially its ease of use.